btoll/benjamintoll.com/content/post/getting_italy_back_online_part_one.md

 +++

+---

+This is a series of articles that describes different methods of deploying my [Italian dictionary website] using different tools and stragies:

+1. Vagrant and Ansible (this article)
+1. [Docker and Docker Compose]
+1. [Adding a Let's Encrypt TLS certificate]
+1. Kubernetes

+---

 Now that I have some time on my hands, I've decided to dust off my old [Italian dictionary website] and get it back online.

 The [$64,000 question]: why was it knocked offline?